Devashrutha/NMOS-Input-OPAMP/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Simulation Results -->
 ## Simulation Results

+The following results are the obtained values after post-layout simulation.

 * Achieved Gain     : `46.42dB` and `47.54dB` at 1.6v and 0.8v respectively.
 * Achieved GBP                : `27.528MHz` and `27.187MHz` at 1.6v and 0.8v respectively.